Answers to some of the most frequently asked questions about The Master and His Apprentices art history book, ordering and teaching information.

 Teaching & Course Work

-I know the site says this curriculum provides a full credit for high school students, but can my middle school child take the class?
+I know the site says this curriculum provides full credit for high school students, but can my middle school child take the class?
 If your child studies at a high school level already, then yes, you can use this material with them.
 In fact, the author had several advanced middle school students take her high school classes over the years, and they loved it!

 Printing & Copies